BayTown/UD-DEND-Capstone-Flight-Data-with-Airflow/README.md

 ## Introduction

-    What's the goal?
-What queries will you want to run?

 This project is about historical flight data.
 It is about extracting historical flight data (facts) and additional information (dimensions) from various sources, transforming them and loading them into a structured data warehouse in order to make this data available for data analysis.